ajmendez/docker-spark/README.md

 # spark

+You probably want https://github.com/gettyimages/docker-spark.
+This repo is for testing.

+ARGS:
+    * SPARK_VERSION
+    * HADOOP_VERSION

 A `debian:stretch` based [Spark](http://spark.apache.org) container.
 Use it in a standalone cluster with the accompanying `docker-compose.yml`, or as a base for more complex recipes.

 ## docker example